-In my first post of this series, I introduced the concept of how the combination of behavioral finance and automatic plan features are reshaping retirement outcomes.
+In my first post of this series, I introduced how the combination of behavioral finance and automatic plan features is reshaping retirement outcomes.

-In my second post, I presented you with compelling research and evidence on the behavioral and psychological barriers to saving as well as projected retirement income replacement rates.
+In my second post, I presented you with compelling research and evidence on the behavioral and psychological barriers to saving and projected retirement income replacement rates.

 And in my third post, we started to take a hard look at the data around automatic plan features and how pulling these levers as a plan sponsor can get people on the path to retirement success.

 In this fourth and final post of the series, I want to take a look at participant investing trends and keys to successfully implementing an automatic features program for your plan.